Skip to content

 4. Install the app on the repository or organization Junior should access.

-5. Copy the App ID and installation ID into your deployment environment.
+5. Copy the App ID, installation ID, bot name, and bot noreply email into your deployment environment.

 If your team works across multiple repositories, have users include owner/repo in their GitHub request whenever the target is not obvious from the conversation.
 That only helps when those repositories are covered by the same GitHub App installation ID.